ShreerajShettyK/dashboard/README.md

 # API Dashboard

-This project is an API dashboard that provides endpoints for AWS metrics and Git metrics, along with AWS billing information.
-It uses MongoDB for data storage and Gorilla Mux for routing.
+This project is a dashboard application that provides metrics and insights for AWS and Git repositories.
+It uses Gorilla Mux for routing and MongoDB for database storage.
+The frontend is built using HTML, Bootstrap, CSS, and JavaScript, with templates.

 ## Getting Started